ianlmorgan/tweezepy/README.md

 # Contents
 The `tweezepy` package includes the following modules:
-* 'allanvar' - tools to calculate and fit the allan variance
+* 'smmcalibration' - tools to calculate and perform mle fits to the allan variance and power spectral density